Adam Sandler on plunging into the Safdies’ ‘Uncut Gems’

 “When he saw ‘Good Time,’ he was like, ‘Oh my God.
 Those guys,’” Sandler says.
 “These guys did something to Paul that stopped him in his tracks.
 When Paul saw this movie, he texted after: ‘Still in the theater.
 Can’t move.’”

 Plunging into the cinematic world of the Safdies led Sandler into some unlikely places for a movie star with more than $2 billion in box office to his name, and not only that fountain on Sixth Avenue.
-There’s also a memorable scene in which Howard ends up naked in a car’s trunk and a messy nightclub run-in with Abel Tesfaye, aka The Weeknd.
+There’s also a memorable scene in which Howard ends up naked in a car trunk and a messy nightclub run-in with Able Tesfaye, aka The Weeknd.

 “Able was a very nice, gentle guy to me.
 He just wanted to be nice to me as a human being, not throw me on the ground,” says Sandler.
 “We wanted Able ultimately to spit in my face.”